SHartman/academic-cv/content/post/getting-started/index.md

 ---
-title: "Hello World"" to my new academic CV website
+title: "Hello World" to my new academic CV website
 subtitle: Welcome 👋 Much of my professional scientific and teaching career is not tied to the skeletal drawings I've produced over the last 25 years, so it seemed appropriate to create a separate site for my courses, academic CV, and research to live in.

 # Summary for listings and search engines